msze400/msze400/README.md

 # 👋 Hi, I'm Matt Sze

 I'm a **Full Stack Consultant** at MIT Lincoln Labs and currently pursuing my **Master's at the University of Pennsylvania**.
 I love building full-stack applications, solving complex problems, and exploring new technologies.
-Whether it's frontend finesse or backend logic, I'll figure it out.
+Whether it's frontend or backend logic, I'll figure it out.

 ---